Dollar slips to four-week low; bitcoin struggles

 LONDON (Reuters) - The dollar slipped to a four-week low against a basket of currencies on Thursday, kept under pressure by a recent dip in U.S. 10-year bond yields, while volatile bitcoin came under renewed pressure after a 30 percent fall in less than two weeks.

 The dollar index, which measures the greenback against a basket of six major currencies, slipped as much as half a percent on Thursday to its weakest since Dec.
-1.
+1 .DXY.

 But it has fallen on worries that Trump would not succeed in pushing through those policies, and as other countries’ central banks have moved towards tightening monetary conditions, lessening the divergence between the U.S. Federal Reserve’s policy and the rest of the world.